EDUCATION – REPETITIONS

 Artificial Intelligence

-And though i've missed a few steps, now we've developed Artificial Intelligence to cope with and contain all the combinations and associations between the abstract words, symbols, and ideas.
-A step which within a few years has already created a labyrinth of increasing possibilities.
+And though i've missed a few steps, now we've developed Artificial Intelligence to cope with all the combinations and associations between our abstract words, symbols, and ideas.

-AI. was always inevitable, it's the perfect expression of how we use our brains visual and auditory focusing talents, with their inherent repetitions and memory systems to coordinate all the ideas, all the focal points.
+AI. was always inevitable, it's the perfect expression of how we use our brains focusing talents, with their inherent repetitions and memory systems to coordinate all the ideas, all the focal points.

-It is significant that AI. can't experience, and doesn't understand even the subliminal panaral systems of modern man.
+It's significant that AI. can't experience, and doesn't understand even the subliminal pahanal systems of modern man.
 It has no connection with the parasympathetic nervous system, or with the senses of smell and taste which stimulate and are governed by the lower brain.

-AI. is designed to further accelerate the combination of possibilities and ideas.
+AI. is designed to further accelerate the labyrinth of abstract possibilities.
 Our world's abstract thinking capacities are destined to skyrocket.
 AI. is discussed in detail here.

 Alice's Red Queen